DanielAsikpo/Project-2/project2.md

 # **LERM STACK IMPLEMENTATION ON AWS**

 ## **STEP 1 – INSTALLING THE NGINX WEB SERVER**
 In order to display web pages to our site visitors, we are going to employ a high perfromance web server - Nginx.
-One of the many rerasons we chose this is because it can handle a high volume of connections
+One of the many reasons we chose this is because it can handle a high volume of connections

 The first thing to do is to update the linux package repository with the command below: